StevenWangler/blizzard/docs/prd-detailed.md

 ## Implementation Considerations

-**Scalability Needs**: Persistent storage for votes, weather data, and user preferences **Testing Focus**: Prediction accuracy over time, user engagement metrics **Critical Questions**: How to balance model vs. crowd weighting for optimal accuracy?
+**Scalability Needs**: Persistent storage for weather data, user preferences, and logged outcomes **Testing Focus**: Prediction accuracy over time, user engagement metrics **Critical Questions**: How to automate outcome ingestion and keep predictions fresh without a backend?

 ## Reflection

-This approach uniquely combines the reliability of weather models with the local knowledge of community members, creating both better predictions and an engaging social experience around a universally relevant question for school communities.
+This approach pairs reliable weather models with transparent reporting so families can see not just the forecast, but how well it performed after the fact—building trust even without complex backend systems.